CS112-3666-Spring2026/ud3-final-project-portfolio-me/README.md

 Use [Markdown](https://gist.github.com/cuonggt/9b7d08a597b167299f0d) to format appropriately.

 My project, Castle Tower Defense, is a small tower defense game built in Javafx.
 It follows the format of most tower defense games, with placeable towers, tower upgrades, and waves of different enemies.
 It utilizes abstract classes, inheritance, and a couple of inside classes as well.
+I chose to create this type of game because its one of my favorite types of game.
+They're simple, but provide a way to employ strategy in both placement and in conserving resources.

 ## Demo